techie-joe/library/github-pages/quick-start/readme.md

 To set variables and metadata, such as a title and layout, for a page or post on your site, you can add YAML front matter to the top of any Markdown or HTML file.
 Read about front matter in the [Jekyll documentation](https://jekyllrb.com/docs/frontmatter)

+## Repository metadata

-You can add site.github to a post or page to add any repository references metadata to your site.
+You can add `site.github` to a post or page to add any repository metadata to your site.
 For more information, see "[Using site.github](https://jekyll.github.io/github-metadata/site.github/)" in the Jekyll Metadata documentation.

 ---